baudneo/cync-lan/README.md

 In `dump.txt` you will see the back-and-forth communication between the device and the cloud server.
 `>` is device to server, `<` is server to device.

+# Firewall
+Once the devices are local, they must be able to initiate a connection to the cync-lan server.
+If you block them from internet, don't forget to allow them to connect to the cync-lan server.

 # Power cycle devices after DNS re-route
 Devices make a DNS query on first startup (or after a network loss, like AP reboot) -